aayla-secura/tes-0MQ/README.md

 As a consequence of how `zsock_recv` parses arguments, the client may omit frames corresponding to ignored arguments or arguments which are "0".
-Therefore to get a status of a file, only the filename is required.
+Therefore to get a status of a file, only the filename and possibly measurement is required.

 #### Message frames in a reply